 Once the add-in is installed, click Insert the two columns in this sheet.

-Having these columns in your table header is essential for this integration to function as intended.
+You’ll see UnitoID and Last Modified.
+Only columns between those two will sync with Unito.
+Having them columns in your table header is essential for this integration to function as intended.
+You can hide them, but don’t delete or modify those columns.

 Step 1: Connect Airtable and Microsoft Excel to Unito